Kimberley Kampers is back and plans to double workforce

 "Australian canvas and local metal suppliers are all used to create the Kimberley look and toughness.

-"People have noticed the colour is back, the iconic red and orange of the Kimberley Kampers brand is proudly adorning the new models on display at the show.
-The Australian canvas colours are back ensuring the heritage look of our products is on display," he said.
+"People have noticed the colour is back, the iconic red and orange of the Kimberley Kampers brand was proudly adorning the new models on display at the show.
+The Australian canvas colours are back ensuring the heritage look of our products is on display.”

 Brett McLaren said the company has 22 workers employed at the factory in Ballina.